LiberTEM/LiberTEM-jupyter-proxy/README.md

 Now LiberTEM should be available as an icon in JupyterLab, or in the "New" dropdown in the classical notebook interface / JupyterHub.

+## Deployment notes

+When deploying behind a nginx reverse proxy, make sure websocket requests are proxied for all URLs, not just for specifically matching ones (otherwise, something like connecting to `wss://<hostname>/user/<username>/libertem/events/` will fail with 400 bad request, as `Upgrade: websocket` is not supported.

 ## Try it (WIP)

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sk1p/libertem-jupyter-proxy/master?urlpath=lab)